Signed Into Law

 Which agencies enforce SB1451?

-SB1451 is enforced by Local Law Enforcement and District Attorneys/State Prosecutors.
+SB1451 is enforced by District Attorneys/State Prosecutors and Local Law Enforcement.

 Q

-The compliance urgency for SB1451 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1451 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q